2 days · Culture lovers

 The Parkinsel in the south is a green oasis between the arms of the Rhine, with villas, mature trees and riverside paths.
 Every summer it becomes the stage for the renowned Festival of German Film.
 A quiet morning walk by the water.

-Tip: If you come in late summer, do check the programme of the Festival of German Film.
+Tip: If you come in late summer, do check the program of the Festival of German Film.

 - 11:45 - 13:00